CrashPlan FAQs (Enterprise)

 CrashPlan is an ISO 27001-certified organization and conducts annual SOC 2 Type 2 attestations on our product and infrastructure.
 Additionally, CrashPlan ensures and monitors appropriate security assurance obligations (SOC 1, SOC 2, ISO 27001) for its cloud data centers.

-Is CrashPlan Cloud HIPAA compliant?
+Is CrashPlan HIPAA compliant?

 Contact support